topocount/st/README.md

 - synchronized rendering support
 - fallback fonts
 - spawn a new terminal in the same directory with ctrl+shift+return
+- copy a command's output with alt+o
+- read colorscheme and alpha from Xresources

 ## Third-Party Dependencies

 - any window compositor
 - [dmenu](https://tools.suckless.org/dmenu/)
+- [copyq](https://github.com/hluk/copyq) (scripts can be modified by hand to work with any clipboard manager)

 ## Applied Patches